ukiwsz27/ethstaker/staking-glossary.md

 ## Validator queue

-The validator queue is a first-in-first-out queue for activating validators to the [Beacon Chain](#beacon-chain).
+The validator queue is a first-in-first-out queue for activating and exiting validators on the [Beacon Chain](#beacon-chain).

 - Until 327680 active validators in the network, 4 validators can be activated per [epoch](#epoch).
 For every (4 \* 16384) = **65536** active validators, the validator **activation rate** goes up by one.
 - 5 validators per epoch requires 327680 active validators which translates to 1125 validators per day.